RJ Crosses Ceramics are the makers of a unique range of ceramics designed to decorate gardens; adorn walls; trim trees; and, embellish bodies.

 In 2013, Rebecca retired from her profession as a lawyer to embark on her dream seachange of being a full time ceramicist.

 The majority of ceramics she designs and makes are created for their decorative beauty with the intention that they be touched, hung, worn, given and admired.

-All of RJ Crosses Ceramics' creations are made in our home studio in Kensington Park, South Australia.
+All of RJ Crosses Ceramics' creations are designed and made in our home studio in Kensington Park, South Australia.

 The most significant inclusion to the variety of ceramics made by Rebecca, are her Christmas decorations.
 Born out of a desire to create keepsake ceramic ornaments that will last a lifetime, she spends much of her year designing new lines of